iizunats/iizuna/README.md

 ## Why not Angular, React, Vue.js etc?

-Have you ever had to develop a project that you could not develop as a singe-page project?
+Have you ever had to develop a project that you could not develop as a single-page project?

 I have encountered this problem many times already.
 Every time I wanted to use one of the above frameworks, but could not, because these are based on client-side rendering.